Koulourakia with orange are a Greek vegan cookie, perfect for dunking!

-- Measure out one cup of sifted flour, and with your bread hook attachment, mix to combine.
+- Add in two cups of your sifted flour, and with your bread hook attachment, mix to combine.
 Add the baking powder and vanilla powder.
-Add to the liquid ingredients.
 Mix well.

 - Continue to add the flour, one cup at a time, mixing well after each addition.
 Alternatively, at this point, if you choose, you can use your hands to knead the dough.

 - The dough should be soft and almost pillowy, but should hold its shape and be easy to roll.
 Watch video here.
 You want to avoid adding in too much flour.
 You want to get to the point just where the dough is pulling away from the side of the mixing bowl, as it's mixing.
 As soon as you have about 2 cups of flour left, add it slowly.
 As soon as you see the dough pulling away from the side, it's done.
 Watch video here.
 If you're not sure, don't add the extra flour you set aside.
 Let the dough rest for about 10-20 minutes.
 Here's another video.

 - Take about 1 tablespoon (32 grams) of dough and make a log.
 Keep in mind, that the dough will feel oily..this is ok.
 It's a greasy dough.
 Then, create a thin “S” shape.
 Place on parchment lined cookie sheet and bake in middle rack of oven for about 25 minutes, turning halfway.